Salaron/sunlight/README.md

 That game was discontinued on March 31, 2023, so this project will also be a preservation of that game.

-Current status: draft / not usable
+Current status: account registration partly works / not usable